 No physical changes to the property and surrounding area would be result from the SVRTP Alternative.
 No airborne noise effects were identified at this location.
-Ground-borne noise and vibration would not substantially impair this resource.
-See Section 5.10, Noise and Vibration, for these discussions.
+Groundborne noise and vibration would not substantially impair this resource.
+See Chapter 5, Section 5.10, Noise and Vibration, for these discussions.
 During construction, the TBM operating below the surface is not expected to cause substantial noise or vibration effects or damage or substantially impair the use of the structure.
-See Section 6.3.10 of Construction for additional information.
+See Chapter 6, Construction, Section 6.3. for additional information.

-This alternative will not result in a Section 4(f) use as it will not require land from this resource to be permanently incorporated into This alternative; there will not be an adverse temporary occupancy of this resource; and the features or attributes that qualify this resource for protection under Section 4(f) are not substantially impaired or constructively used by This alternative because the impacts would not substantially impair the use of the resource.
+This alternative will not result in a Section 4(f) use as it will not require land from this resource to be permanently incorporated into this alternative; there will not be an adverse temporary occupancy of this resource; and the features or attributes that qualify this resource for protection under Section 4(f) are not substantially impaired or constructively used by this alternative because the impacts would not substantially impair the use of the resource.